Fiori-Tracker/fioritracker.github.io/2020FPS01/ft-platform.md

 # Fiori Tracker platform

+Fiori Tracker is a solution for keeping a record of your SAP Fiori launchpad's scope of implementation or maintenance.
+The scope is the list of the applications and catalogs you plan to implement or support (in app's called "To-be" records).
+Application and Catalog "To-be" records serve as a reference for comparison with actual system configuration (in app's called "As-is").
+"As-is" relations enable the project team to control setting up the SAP Fiori launchpad, especially for many applications deployed in multiple systems.

 ### Main apps
-[Fiori Tracker Core](ft-core.md) - This is a tool for keeping a record of the scope of implementation or maintenance of your SAP Fiori launchpad.
+[Fiori Tracker Core](ft-core.md) - This is a tool for keeping a record of your SAP Fiori launchpad's applications and catalogs

 ### Optional relations for Fiori Tracker
 *System values relations*<br>